Repeat C-Section vs VBAC – It’s a very real choice I had to make once I became pregnant again.

 C-Section VS VBAC

 I have great, healthy pregnancies.
 I am a prime or ideal candidate for a VBAC for all of the above reasons that I mentioned that I didn’t undergo.
 Also, my uterus received a two-layer suture, and it was a regular, low-lying cut that wasn’t extended.
-This new baby’s placenta isn’t low-lying, or covering any of the scar or cervix.
+This new baby’s placenta isn’t low-lying or covering any of the scar or cervix.
 This means that my chance of having a complication from electing for a VBAC are very low.
 Like a 0.5% chance of having my uterus rupture, the major concern for those having a vaginal birth after cesarean.

 Now, let me be clear – uterine rupture is a scary business.
 It can cause internal bleeding for me, an emergency hysterectomy, or even death.
-And it can cause problems for the baby which can invovle neurological complications and even death.
+And it can cause problems for the baby which can involve neurological complications and even death.
 Seriously, bad stuff!
 But, I feel confident in my chances.
 About 5 in 1000 women have this happen, and my doctor told me that they aren’t often super severe when they do occur (aka if your uterus does rupture, they treat it quick before anything serious – death or hysterectomy – happens).

 Pros and Cons of a Repeat C-Section